-Scientific: all pupils study Science in the Upper Third (Year 7) and separate sciences (Biology, Chemistry and Physics) from Lower 4 (Year 8).
+Scientific: all pupils study Science in U3 (Year 7) and separate sciences (Biology, Chemistry and Physics) from L4 (Year 8).
 Pupils gain knowledge and an understanding of nature, materials and forces through scientific enquiry, forming hypotheses, conducting experiments and recording their findings.

-Technological: pupils are introduced to technological skills through computing from Upper 3 (Year 7), where they learn the key skills and an ability to develop, plan and communicate their ideas.
-In Upper 3, Lower 4 and Upper 4 (Years 7- 9) pupils also follow courses in Food Technology and Fashion and Fabric Design, and Creative Engineering Design, enabling them to work with tools, equipment, materials and components to produce good quality products and to evaluate both processes and products.
-All pupils in Upper 3 to Upper Five (Years 7-11) are issued with a school-based iPAD, which gives them the potential to use technological skills in every lesson and to access the Google suite for Education.
+Technological: pupils are introduced to technological skills through computing from U3 (Year 7), where they learn the key skills and an ability to develop, plan and communicate their ideas.
+In U3, L4 and U4 (Years 7- 9) pupils also follow courses in Food Technology, Fashion and Fabric Design, and Creative Engineering Design, enabling them to work with tools, equipment, materials and components to produce good quality products and evaluate both processes and products.
+All pupils in U3 to U5 (Years 7-11) are issued with a school-based iPAD, which gives them the potential to use technological skills in every lesson as well as for homework, and to access the Google Education suite.